 The logo of your business should be displayed in an eye-catching manner in your whitepaper and it is a great place to reinforce your website design.
 Most readers tend to just skim through a white paper and not hold on to every single word written there.
 If it doesn’t catch your reader’s eye as soon as possible, chances are that it will be trashed.
 Your whitepaper is a substantive piece of product collateral that should be assumed so.

 Make sure that it is easy to read

-When a whitepaper is easy to read, it is more likely to fulfil its goal.
+When a white paper is easy to read, it is more likely to fulfill its goal.
 Your whitepaper should be simple, crisp and concise and usually be between 10 and 15 pages.
 A long and tedious text-heavy whitepaper has very little chance of being read from cover to cover, because people just don’t have the kind of time to do that.
-Your message should be delivered in billet points, and your copy should be divided in paragraphs and sub-sections to break the monotony.
+Your message should be delivered in billet points, and your copy should be divided into paragraphs and sub-sections to break the monotony.
 Readers tend to skim through whitepapers, and not read every single word.
-The title of a whitepapers is another very important component.
+The title of whitepapers is another very important component.
 A great title works just as effectively as a great subject line in a message.
 That is why your title should ideally be a call to action or a teaser.

 Offer content that is relevant

 There is a delicate balance that needs to be struck when it comes to the content of a whitepaper.
 You need to be able to establish yourself as an expert or an authority in your field, but yet not oversell your product.
 Readers look to whitepapers to solve an existing problem.
 If the content of your whitepaper provides them with the information they need in the most relevant manner, it is fulfilling its purpose.
 Your solution to their problem must be both broad and specific so that your reader can gain additional knowledge.